-Package bombs sent to Trump critics lead investigators to Florida: source
+Hunt for sender of bombs mailed to Trump critics focuses on Florida

-WASHINGTON/NEW YORK (Reuters) - The investigation into 10 pipe bombs sent to high-profile Democrats and critics of U.S. President Donald Trump is focusing on leads in Florida, a federal law enforcement source said on Thursday.
+WASHINGTON/NEW YORK (Reuters) - The investigation into 10 pipe bombs sent to high-profile Democrats and critics of U.S. President Donald Trump is focussing on leads in Florida, a federal law enforcement source said on Thursday.

 All the suspicious packages were believed to have gone through the U.S. Postal System at some point, the source said.
 Many of the packages had the return address of the Florida office of U.S. Representative Debbie Wasserman Schultz, who formerly chaired the Democratic National Committee, according to the Federal Bureau of Investigation.

-Former Vice President Joe Biden and actor Robert De Niro on Thursday became the seventh and eighth intended targets of the bombs, all of which were intercepted before they exploded.
+Former Vice President Joe Biden and actor Robert De Niro on Thursday became the seventh and eighth intended targets of the bombs, none of which exploded.

 The bombs have heightened what already was a contentious campaign season ahead of the Nov.
 6 elections in which Trump’s Republicans will try to maintain majorities in the Senate and House of Representatives.
 The episode has also called attention to the harsh rhetoric Trump wields against his rivals.